 Our skilled staff would love to handle this for you!
+All we need is a doctor's order.
 Have your doctor fax the orders to Roundup Memorial Healthcare Radiology at (406) 323-1028.
-For CT, Ultrasound, and Holter Monitors please schedule an appointment by calling (406) 323-4908.

 General Radiography offers exams for virtually any body part.
-These exams are performed in a special x-ray room and may consist of many individual images.
-At the time of the exam you will be asked to sit or lie on an x-ray table.
-The technologist will position an x-ray machine over the part that is affected.
-You may be required to be still for several moments while we take the picture.
+These exams are performed in a special x-ray room and may consist of several individual images.
+Depending on the exam, you may be asked to stand sit or lie down.
+You will need to hold still for while we take the X-rays.

-In January we installed our brand new GE Revolution EVO, 64 slice CT Machine.
+In 2017, we installed our new GE Revolution EVO, 64 slice CT Machine.
 This is a significant upgrade from our previous machine.
-Please view the videos below to learn more about this and how it effects our patients.

 Cardiac Monitoring.
 We also offer 2 cardiac monitoring tests.
 Electrocardiograms (EKGs) and Holter Monitors